-of the further testimony before the Congress.
-It was pointed out that racial discrimination by one restaurant in a city encouraged the practice throughout the area because of the proprietory the want to serve all customers of the competitive advantage to be gained by the segregated restaurant in increased white trade.
-Senate Commerce Hearing, at 206.
-Thus, had

-Congress limited the coverage of the Act to those large clearly restaurants which/cater to interstate patrons there would have existed a very real danger of injury to interstate commerce resulting from this competitive disadvantage. in Heart of atlanta Motel We have already noted that a number of witnesses attested the fact that racial discrimination XX was not merely a State or regional problem but was one of nationwide scope.
-Against this background, we must conclude that while the of the legislation focus, was on the individual Congress restaurant's relation to interstate commerce, a appropriately considered the importance of that connection with the knowledge that the discrimination and resulting threat of at one restaurant disturbances/was but "representative of many others throughout the country, the total incidence of which if left unchecked may well become far-reaching in its harm to commerce."
+This principle takes on added significance in view of the further testimony that racial discrimination by one restaurant in a city encouraged the practice throughout the area because of the other proprietors' fear of the competitive advantage gained by the segregated restaurant in increased white trade.
+Senate Commerce Hearing, at Thus, had Congress limited the coverage of the Act to those large restaurants which clearly cater to interstate patrons there would have existed a very real danger of injury to interstate commerce resulting from this competitive disadvantage.
+We noted in Heart of Atlanta Motel that a number of witnesses attested the fact that racial discrimination was not merely a state or regional problem but was one of nationwide scope.
+Against this background, we must conclude that while the focus of the legislation was on the individual restaurant's relation to interstate commerce, Congress appropriately considered the importance of that connection with the knowledge that the discrimination and resulting threat of disturbances at one restaurant was but "representative of many others throughout the country, the total incidence of which if left unchecked may well become far-reaching in its harm to commerce."
 Polish Alliance v.
-Labor Board, 322 U.S. 643(+944), 648(1944).
+Labor Board, 322 U.S. 643, 648 (1944).

-But even so, the testimony indicated much more, showing that "discrimination in public accommodations and demonstrations protesting such discrimination have had serious consequences for general business conditions in numerous cities in recent years."
+But the testimony indicated much more, showing that "discrimination in public accommodations and demonstrations protesting such discrimination have had serious consequences for general business conditions in numerous cities in recent years."
 Senate Commerce Hearings, at 699.
 Retail sales in Birmingham were off 30% during the protest riots and a Negro boycott in the spring of 1963.
-The Federal Reserve Bank showed during a 4-week period of 1963 that department store sales were down 15% over the same period of 1962.
-During the same period

-Atlanta experienced a somewhat similar effect (12% reduction) "after several months of intermittent demonstrations in 1960-1961.
-In Savannah, lunch counter demonstrations in downtown stores cut retail sales as much as 50% in some places."
-In the fall of 1962, Charlotte, North Caroline, was hit "by drives for desegregation of public accomodations" cutting business down from 20 to 40 per cent.
+The Federal Reserve Bank showed during a fourweek period of 1963 that department store sales were down 15% over the same period of 1962.
+During the same period sales were up in cities suffering no such incidents.
+Atlanta experienced a somewhat similar effect (12% reduction) "after several months of intermittent demonstrations in 1960-61."
+Senate Commerce Hearings, at 699.
+In Savannah, lunch counter demonstrations in downtown stores cut retail sales as much as 50% in some places.
+In the fall of 1962, Charlotte, South Carolina, was hit "by drives for desegregation of public accommodations" cutting business from 20% to 40%.
 In Nashville, a seven-week boycott was 98% effective.
 Senate Commerce Hearings, at 700.

 These general downturns in retail business, sparked largely by racial demonstrations in eating places, if left unchecked, might well result in a serious disruption of the flow of interstate commerce.
-This impact, of course, well not is limited solely to the purchase of interstate food; rather it would extend to the purchase of goods for resale generally.
-He have an immediate and adverse effect on interstate commerce.
+This impact, of course, is not limited solely to the purchase of interstate food but extends to the purchase of goods for resale generally, having an immediate and adverse effect on interstate commerce.
 As Congressman McCulloch, one of the managers of the bill in the House, observed: "a local disturbance can affect the commerce of an entire State, region and the country."
-Additional Views of Congressman McCulloch,

-H.R.
-Rep. No. 914, pt.
+Additional Views of Congressman McCulloch, H. R. Rep. No. 914, pt.
 2, at 12.

-In addition there was an impressive array of evidence stressing the less apparent effect of community unrest, caused by discrimination in public places, upon the convention trade.
-See Rep. No. 848, at 17.

-Further emphasis was placed on the reluctance of industry, professional personnel and skilled labor to move into areas of extreme racial tension.
-See Rep. No. 848, at 18-19.
+In addition there was an impressive array of evidence stressing the less apparent effect of community unrest, caused by discrimination in public places, upon the convention trade, S. Rep. No. 848, at 17, and underscoring the reluctance of industry, professional personnel and North skilled labor to move into areas of extreme racial tension.
+S. Rep. No. 848, at 18-19.

-With this situation spreading as it was, Congress dislocation was not required to await the total NXXXXXXX of commerce.
+With this situation spreading as it was, Congress was not required to await the total dislocation of commerce.
 As was said in Consolidated Edison Co. v.

-Labor Board, 305 U.B.
-197 (1938):
+Labor Board, 305 U. S. 197 (1938):